-To change a minor?s last name, the requester must be a parent, a legal guardian, or adults seeking an adoption.
-A situation could be where the mother never married the father and now either wants to change the child?s last name to her maiden name or for the child to acquire the father?s last name.
-If the father?s name was not initially listed on the birth certificate, he has the right to request a DNA test before consenting to the use of his name.
+To change a minor’s last name, the requester must be a parent, a legal guardian, or an adult seeking adoption.
+A situation could be where the mother never married the father and now either want to change the child’s last name to her maiden name or for the child to acquire the father’s last name.
+If the father’s name was not initially listed on the birth certificate, he has the right to request a DNA test before consenting to the use of his name.

 Legal Action Steps:

 File a petition with the court clerk explaining why a name change is being requested.
 Depending on local policies, the petitioner may be required to publish a notice of the petition in a public newspaper or on a court website.

 Provide the court with documents supporting the petitioner’s relationship with the child.
 These can be the child’s birth certificate, divorce papers if the parents were married, the requester’s personal identification, or legal guardianship documents.

 File a notarized affidavit of consent from the biological father showing his agreement to the name change.

 Attend a hearing on the petition.
 When the biological father does not agree to the name change, the judge will schedule another hearing to listen to both sides of the case.
 The judge will want valid justification from the father in order to deny a name change request.
 The judge will render a decision after the hearings.